Jack-Overflow/rxjs-http-client/README.md

 ```

 #### delete
-The get method provides you with the ability to make a HTTP DELETE request.
+The delete method provides you with the ability to make a HTTP DELETE request.

 This method has two parameters, the first parameter is the request url and the second parameter is the [HTTP config object](#http-config-object).